jonlabelle/SublimeJsPrettier/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce the behavior

-The steps one would take to reproduce the problem.
+The steps one would take to reproduce and observe the problem.

     1. ...
     2. ...